os2display/admin/README.md

 ###Helpful commands
 We have defined a couple of commands for Indholdskanalen.

-To push channels
+To push content
 <pre>
-php app/console indholdskanalen:pushchannels
+php app/console ik:push
 </pre>

 To reindex search
 <pre>
-php app/console indholdskanalen:reindex
+php app/console ik:reindex
 </pre>
 This does not include delete of records that are removed from symfony but not search.